Bake these sweet ‘n salty succulent paleo Maple Garlic Glazed Chicken thighs next time you need a quick and easy dinner.

 I used coconut aminos (a soy sauce substitute) to keep this recipe paleo, but you could use soy sauce if you’re not avoiding soy.
 You’ll find coconut aminos in glass bottles in the international food section of your supermarket or in health food stores.

 Whisk, marinate, and bake.
 That’s it.
 A simple, 3-step recipe with a short list of ingredients that results in a tasty chicken dinner.
 No babysitting required.
-And if you like easy chicken dinners, try this Easy Baked Lemon Chicken or this Easy Thai Baked Chicken, two of the most popular recipes on this blog.
+And if you like easy chicken dinners, try this Easy Baked Lemon Chicken, Easy Thai Baked Chicken, or Sheet Pan Chicken with Roasted Harvest Vegetables ,some of the most popular recipes on this blog.

 - 6 bone-in skin-on chicken thighs